How to Upgrade DOKS Clusters to Newer Versions

 As nodes are upgraded, workloads may experience downtime if there is no additional capacity to host the node’s workload during the replacement.
 If you enable surge upgrades, then up to 10 new nodes for a given node pool are created up front before the existing nodes of that node pool start getting drained.
 Since everything happens concurrently, one node stalling the drain process doesn’t stop the other nodes from proceeding.
 However, since one pool is upgraded at a time, it means that DOKS doesn’t move to the next node pool until the current node pool finishes.
 When you enable surge upgrades, Kubernetes reschedules each worker node’s workload, then replaces the node with a new node running the new version and reattaches any DigitalOcean Volumes Block Storage to the new nodes.
 The new worker nodes have new IP addresses.

-Surge upgrades create duplicate upgraded nodes, then drain the workloads from the old nodes to the new nodes, and finally remove the old nodes.
+Surge upgrades create duplicate upgraded nodes while, in parallel, draining workloads from old nodes to the new nodes and removing the old nodes.
 Surge upgrades create up to 10 duplicate nodes.
-As a result, larger cluster nodes are upgraded 10 at a time.
+As a result, larger cluster nodes are upgraded with at most 10 nodes at a time.

 Surge upgrades are available at no additional cost and are enabled by default when you create a new Kubernetes cluster.
 We recommend enabling surge upgrades when upgrading an existing cluster for a faster and more stable upgrade.